 - Slowly lower a pretzel into the bath using a large sieve.
 Keep pretzel in the bath for 3 minutes, remove, and set aside to dry.
 Repeat for all of your pretzels.
 You can do 1 or 2 at a time, but no more than 2.

 - Make your egg wash by whisking egg.
-Once all your pretzels are dry, line them up on a baking sheet lined with parchment paper, brush with egg wash, and crack on course salt.
+Once all your pretzels are dry, line them up on a baking sheet lined with parchment paper, brush with egg wash, and crack on course salt.1 large egg

 - Bake your pretzels for 14-16 minutes until golden brown and a little crispy on the outside.
-Serve with mustard or beer cheese.
+Serve with mustard or this Cheese Dipping Sauce for Pretzels.
 Yum!

 Pro Tips